Differentially Private LQ Control: Introduction

-Preliminary versions of this work appeared in \cite{arxivversion} and \cite{yazdaniCDC2019}.
-The privacy framework proposed in this paper differs from that in \cite{arxivversion} because it does not rely on a trusted aggregator and keeps all data private from the cloud.
-This paper further allows for each agent to track a reference and protects its reference trajectory with differential privacy, while \cite{arxivversion} did not.
-This paper also provides comprehensive analyses of the cost incurred by a differentially private LQG implementation.
-Further, we quantify the relationship between the cost of a private network and error as seen by the cloud, neither of which have been explored in \cite{arxivversion} and \cite{yazdaniCDC2019}.
-Finally, this paper provides additional simulation results for the private LQG problem.
+Preliminary versions of this work appeared in~\cite{hale2018privacy,yazdani2020error}.
+This paper differs from~\cite{hale2018privacy} because it does not rely on a trusted aggregator.
+Further, we quantify the tradeoff between cost and privacy, which was not explored in~\cite{hale2018privacy,yazdani2020error}.